 In terms of the methods employed, fraudsters have a number of details ready to buy the tickets from multiple accounts (in case one or a few of them fail to go through).
 By targeting the same timeframe or hotel with numerous accounts, they increase their chances of succeeding.

 Another interesting tidbit: fraudsters prefer buying over the phone, as it leaves no data footprint as to who the caller is.

 Understanding the points above can go a long way in stopping tickets from being bought for resale.
 For instance, historically, fraudsters would favour buying last minute tickets.
 In fact, one airline estimated that 80% of tickets bought with stolen credit cards were purchased within 24 hour of the departure time.

 It is the kind of knowledge that helped fraud-prevention solution become more targeted.
 Which is why, during our research on buying tickets on the darknet, we found that some sellers refused to offer last minute tickets – they knew the risk of getting caught was too high.

 As you can imagine, staying on top of the latest fraud techniques and trends will give your travel company a serious advantage.
+Keep your team up-to-date with the terminology so they understand information better.
 But there are also a number of tools and actions you can implement to fight fraud: